jonmccord/ExplicitMusicTagger/ExplicitMusicTagger/Files/README.md

 #### Will this work on songs I've purchased from Apple or from the Apple Music subscription?

 Actually, yes.
-But let's talk about the difference between songs you've ripped youself (which I will just refer to as "your music" or "your own music") and songs from Apple purchases or the Apple Music subscription (which I will just refer to as "Apple music").
+However, there are some limitations.
+Let's talk about the difference between songs you've ripped youself (which I will just refer to as "your music" or "your own music") and songs from Apple purchases or the Apple Music subscription (which I will just refer to as "Apple music").
 Your music, once converted, will be .m4a files while Apple music, once downloaded, will be .m4p files.
 I did say downloaded, btw.
-Apple music must be downloaded to alter.
+Apple music must be downloaded for this application to be able to update the comments tag.
 You'll have to find Apple music in a separate folder called "Apple Music."

 Most Apple music already has lyrics that you can view and has an included "E" symbol to indicate a song's explicit status.

-However, Apple has still not provided a way to create a Smart Playlist with filtering on that "E" symbol.
-However, Explicit Music Tagger can see this "E" tag from Apple and update the comments tag.
+Here's the limitation.
+This application does not see the lyrics metadata on Apple music (.m4p files).
+However, I've found a way to see the "E" tag and respond on that.
+Because Apple has still not provided a way to create a Smart Playlist with filtering on that "E" symbol, this application will update the "comments" tag to include `[Explicit]`.
 So the same course of action for your own music will have to be taken to filter on the "comments" tag.

+Please also keep in mind that Apple has not retroactively deemed music from the past that does have language as explicit.
+I have plenty of albums from the 90s that were not parental advisory, but have plenty of language and Apple does not tag those songs with an "E."

+I hope that maybe one day, I could have update this app to just search and match lyrics in the process!